 Here is a list of my current projects, some more nascent than others:

-Are women in office more responsive to women's lobby groups than men in office?
+Are women in office more likely to provide access to women's lobby groups than men in office?
 If so, how can women's strategic lobbying increase the responsiveness of male legislators?
 This paper presents a field experiment examining how women and men in state legislatures respond differently to women's organizational lobbying.
 My findings suggest that substantial gender gaps do exist; women are twice as likely to respond to a women's issue lobbyist's simple meeting request.
-That said, meeting requests signaling constituent mobilization have heterogeneous effects across legislator gender, doubling the likelihood a male legislator will respond and effectively closing gender gaps in responsiveness.
+That said, meeting requests signaling constituent mobilization have heterogeneous effects across legislator gender, doubling the likelihood that a male legislator will respond and effectively closing gender gaps in responsiveness.
 My results identify how women's lobbying can employ distinct lobbying strategies on descriptive and non-descriptive representatives to successfully gain their attention.
 In distinguishing differing pathways towards maximizing opportunities for women's substantive representation, this paper importantly informs women’s groups lobbying in state legislatures, wherein low levels of descriptive representation often persist.
-PDF here.

 "Sex, Money, and Subnational Politics: Do Women's Groups Contribute Differently to Male and Female Candidates?"
 (Won Best Graduate Student Poster at 2019 State Politics and Policy Conference)

 Do women's organizations use different strategies when targeting descriptive and non-descriptive candidates?
 On one hand, research on lobbying shows that interest groups use campaign contributions to gain sway with influential legislators.
 On the other hand, scholars also observe that groups are motivated by an interest in ensuring their allies are elected rather than an interest in ``buying'' influence; groups contribute to candidates with whom they already hold strong ties.
 Unpacking this strategic tension subnationally, this paper considers how groups lobbying on behalf of women chose between these two campaign finance strategies depending on whether they target descriptive and non-descriptive representatives.
 Using data on campaign contributions to state legislators in California, Ohio, and Florida between 2000 and 2010, I investigate how electoral competitiveness and past legislative behavior on women's issues predict contributions by women's groups over time.
-How do these predictive relationships change depending on whether the women's lobby group targets male verses female legislators?
+How do these predictive relationships change depending on whether the women's lobby group targets male versus female legislators?
 Supplementing my data with a qualitative interview study of state-level women's lobbyists, I argue that women's groups are more likely to view female candidates as allies, and are thus most likely to contribute when women running for reelection face tight elections.
 In contrast, contributions to male candidates are instead driven by efforts to reward or incentivize legislative activism for women from less likely allies.
 In illuminating how relationships between women's lobbyists and legislators change depending on elements of descriptive representation, I speak to the larger question of how pathways towards substantive representation for women- and the strategic choices by groups that can maximize the likelihood of substantive outcomes- are divergent depending on the gender of the legislator.

 "Reconsidering Gender Gaps in State Legislatures: The Effects of Women's Lobbying"